nerfstudio-project/nerfstudio/README.md

 All-in-one repository for state-of-the-art NeRFs.

-Nerfactory provides a simple API that allows for a seamless and simplified end-to-end process of creating, training, and visualizing NeRFs.
+nerfstudio provides a simple API that allows for a seamless and simplified end-to-end process of creating, training, and visualizing NeRFs.
 The library supports a **more interpretable implementation of NeRFs by modularizing each component**.
 With more modular NeRFs, not only does your code become far more user-friendly, but using this framework also makes it easier for the community to build upon your implementation.

-It’s as simple as plug and play with Nerfactory!
+It’s as simple as plug and play with nerfstudio!

 Ontop of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

 Finally, have feature requests?
 Want to add your brand-spankin'-new NeRF model?
 Have a new dataset?
 We welcome any and all contributions!

-We hope Nerfactory enables you to build faster :hammer: learn together :books: and contribute to our NeRF community :sparkling_heart:.
+We hope nerfstudio enables you to build faster :hammer: learn together :books: and contribute to our NeRF community :sparkling_heart:.

 # Quickstart